Living with breast cancer

 - vaginal dryness

-In some cases, you may resume regular periods after treatment.
-Other women will never regain normal hormone production and will enter menopause.
+Some women resume regular periods after treatment.
+Others never regain normal hormone production and as a result will enter menopause.
 This is most likely to occur in women over 40.

 - underarm hair loss